linshaolong5240/UIKit-Catalog/README.md

 3. Add handlers for actions that the user may take.
 4. Present the alert controller.

 The `showSimpleAlert` function uses the `NSLocalizedString` function to retrieve the alert messages in the user’s preferred language.
-This function uses those strings to create and configure the `UIAlertController` object.
+The `showSimpleAlert` function uses those strings to create and configure the `UIAlertController` object.
 Although the button in the alert has the title OK, the sample uses a cancel action to ensure that the alert controller applies the proper styling to the button:

 ``` swift
 func showSimpleAlert() {